 This scholarship was established through a life insurance policy of Mr. Thibodeau.
-It was the wishes of Mr. & Mrs. Thibodeau that this scholarship be awarded to students who are majoring in the medical-related field, such as UMPI'S MLT and Athletic Training programs.
+It was the wishes of Mr. & Mrs. Thibodeau that this scholarship be awarded to students from Aroostook County, who are majoring in a medical-related field, such as Nursing or Medical Lab Technician.